 Sec.
-120. Fee for aliens ordered removed in absentia.
+100016.
+Fee for Aliens Ordered Removed in Absentia.

 This section requires a \$5,000 fee for any alien who (1) is ordered removed in absentia after failing to appear at an immigration court hearing and (2) is subsequently arrested by ICE.
 This section includes an exception for cases in which an in absentia order is rescinded.
+The section directs 50 percent of the fees received to ICE for enforcement and removal efforts and the remaining fees to the Treasury for deficit reduction.

 Sec.
-121. Inadmissible Alien Apprehension Fee.
+100017.
+Inadmissible Alien Apprehension Fee.

 This section requires a \$5,000 fee for any inadmissible alien who is apprehended between ports of entry.
+The section directs 50 percent of the fees received to ICE for enforcement and removal efforts and the remaining fees to the Treasury for deficit reduction.

 Sec.
-122. Amendment to Authority to Apply for Asylum.
+100018.
+Amendment to Authority to Apply for Asylum.